-Taking account of individual students Whitley Memorial must consider individuals' needs and circumstances when applying the school's Anti-Bullying Policy in regard to race, religion and culture, SEN, disability and the circumstances of other vulnerable pupils.
+As a 'Thrive' school and taking into account individual students, Whitley Memorial must consider individuals' needs and circumstances when applying the school's Anti-Bullying Policy in regard to race, religion and culture, SEN, disability and the circumstances of other vulnerable pupils.
 In doing so the school must act in accordance with the Disability Discrimination Act 2005 (Code of Practice for Schools - Disability Discrimination Act 2005) and the SEN duties in the Education Act 2001, both of which were amended by the SEN and Disability Act 2014.
 It is important, where necessary, to differentiate between a student with SEN (learning) and SEN (behaviour), whilst accepting that a student may have both learning and behavioural needs.